Addressing climate change in South Africa

 Lead executing agency: Department of Environmental Affairs (DEA)

-South Africa has taken important steps towards implementing its national climate policy and plays a leading role in international climate negotiations.
+South Africa is able to further develop and implement its national policy on climate change consistently and continues to play a leading role in the international climate negotiations.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH implements the Climate Support Programme (CSP) on behalf of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), as part of the International Climate Initiative (IKI).
 CSP supports the development of climate policy and governance, as well as the implementation thereof, in the areas of mitigation, adaptation, and monitoring and evaluation.

 The Department of Environmental Affairs (DEA) is the main political partner of which GIZ supports in policy development, scientific analysis, project management and implementation.
 This enables South Africa to create a legislative framework on which to effectively implement appropriate national climate action measures, in both adaptation and mitigation.

 CSP supports the DEA in achieving ambitious climate action objectives, strengthening DEAs catalytic role in engaging sub-national and other national government departments such as Department of Energy, Department of Transport (DoT), Department of Public Works, and the Department of Agriculture, Forestry and Fisheries to implement the so-called “Flagship Projects”.